chazu/magister_poc/README.md

 # TODO

+* Recursively create contexts when persisting an entity
+* Error out if asked to create a context with a name thats already taken by a file
 * Establish interface for storage adapter
+* Implement logical deletion

+## TODO Less important

+* What is metadata going to look like?

+# DONE
+* Move Store and Index classes into their own damn files
 * Create 'find' method for Entity, for use in get handler

 # HTTP Calls